apchamberlain/modeC/README.md

 There are probably a hundred different
 [JavaScript game libraries](http://jster.net/category/game-engines),
 including a couple meant specifically for writing retro 8-bit-style games.
 This is not one of them.
-It is a very small (barely 3Kb even without being minified) library for simulating relatively low-res graphics without the conceptual overhead of the entire HTML5 `canvas` apparatus.
+It is a very small (barely 4Kb even without being minified) library for simulating relatively low-res graphics without the conceptual overhead of the entire HTML5 `canvas` apparatus.

+(Infrequently Asked Question: "How should I pronounce 'modeC'?"
+Answer:
+Like "mode sea," not "moe-deck.")

 ##Usage##